-Luke 2:1-7 The Savior Is Born
+Chapter 2: 1-7

 2:1 And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.
-2While God was preparing the world for the coming of the Savior He moved the heart of the Roman emperor to send out an order saying that everyone had to go back to the city from which his people had come, in order to be registered.
-Augustus was the one who gave the order that the people should register themselves.
-The purpose of http://www.pitwm.net/pitwm-sundayschool.html the registers of people was to charge taxes.
+While God was preparing the world for the coming of the Savior He moved the heart of the Roman emperor to send out an order saying that everyone had to go back to the city from which his people had come (their birthplace), in order to be registered.
+Caesar Augustus was the one who gave the order that the people should register themselves.
+The purpose of the registering of people was to charge taxes.
+Taxes signified a census upon which to know that all would be taxed.
+The Jews came to regard the census as a distasteful symbol of Roman oppression.
 Augustus was the grandnephew of Julius Caesar, and was adopted as his son.
 After the murder of Julius Caesar, young Octavius Augustus ruled with Mark Anthony and Lepidus in a triumvirate.
 Then for more than forty years Augustus served by himself as the first emperor of the Roman Empire.
 It was during his reign that Christ was born.
-"All the world" indicates only the twenty-seven provinces ruled by the Roman Senate and the emperor.
+"All' the world" indicates only the twenty-seven provinces the Roman Senate and the emperor ruled over.